Quantum dynamics in symmetry-breaking states of correlated electrons: Antiferromagnetic phase: Model and approximation with critical quantum dynamics

-We denoted the bosonic Matsubara frequencies $\nu_{m}= 2m\pi T$ and extracted momentum $\vecQ$ so that $\phi(\mathbf{0},0)$ is at minimum.
-Fluctuation exchange is a closed-form approximation with a critical behavior of the spin-symmetric state at $1 = U\phi(\mathbf{0},0)$ for a specific transfer momentum $\vecQ$, representing the critical point of the dynamical vertex derived from the thermodynamic potential and the corresponding Schwinger-Dyson equation.
+Fluctuation exchange is a closed-form approximation with an instability of the spin-symmetric, high-temperature state at $1 = U\phi(\mathbf{0},0)$ for a transfer momentum $\vecQ$.
+It is the critical point of the dynamical vertex in the Schwinger-Dyson equation~\eqref{eq:SDE-even}.
 We have the ferromagnetic critical point at $\vecQ=\mathbf{0}$ and the antiferromagnetic instability at $\vecQ = (\pi,\pi,\pi)$.
+The spin-symmetric solution beyond the critical point of the Schwinger-Dyson equation, $1 < U\phi(\mathbf{0},0)$, becomes unstable, and a transition to a new state occurs, breaking the spin symmetry.